 - fair and accurate copy of or extract from matter published anywhere in the world by an international organisation or an international conference.

 However if requested to publish a letter or statement by way of an explanation or contradiction and that person refuses or neglects to do so then there is no defence.

-Why not call us today or complete one of our simple enquiry forms.
+Why not call us today or complete our simple enquiry form.